apache/spark/CONTRIBUTING.md

     OK
   ```

-  The Airflow code is mounted inside of the Docker container, so if you change something using your favorite IDE, you can directly test is in the container.
+  The Airflow code is mounted inside of the Docker container, so if you change something using your favorite IDE, you can directly test it in the container.

-3. Using [Docker Compose](https://docs.docker.com/compose/) and Airflow's CI scripts.
+3. Using [Docker Compose](https://docs.docker.com/compose/) and Airflow's CI scripts

   Start a docker container through Compose for development to avoid installing the packages directly on your system.
 The following will give you a shell inside a container, run all required service containers (MySQL, PostgresSQL, krb5 and so on) and install all the dependencies: